Our mission

 Higher employee retention

 The unemployment rate among neurodivergent people is considerably higher than average.
-This is due to a range of factors, including ongoing discrimination from some Australian employers, a general lack of supportive workplaces, and recruitment processes that preference neurotypical abilities.
+This is due to a range of factors, including ongoing discrimination from some employers, a general lack of supportive workplaces, and recruitment processes that give preference to neurotypical abilities.
 It therefore isn’t surprising that neurodivergent employees tend to be highly loyal when they find an employer who supports their unique needs.
 So, promoting neurodiversity in the workplace can help to boost your employee retention rates.

 Higher productivity

 Some neurodivergent individuals have strong attention to detail and can sustain intense focus for long periods of time.
 They are generally adept at tasks requiring precision, accuracy and a meticulous approach.
-Organisations can therefore yield significant productivity gains when these individuals utilise their abilities in roles that involve meticulousness, data analysis or quality control.
+Organisations can therefore yield significant productivity gains when these individuals use their abilities in roles that involve meticulousness, data analysis or quality control.

 Enhanced company culture